ozonorg/raspaudiostreamer/README.md

 - The 'Name' in '/etc/bluetooth/main.conf' ist not used, but the machine name.

 ## To Dos
-- make the stream a service that works all the time regardless of a bluetooth audio stream present and there is no interaction needed with the system at all.
+- Make the stream a service that works all the time regardless of a Bluetooth audio stream present and there is no interaction needed with the system at all.
-- when there is no bluetooth audio stream present, play some default sound to allow an easy check if the http stream works
+- When there is no Bluetooth audio stream present, play some default sound to allow an easy check if the http stream works

 ## Maybe's
-- turn this documentation into a setup_script.sh
+- Turn this documentation into a setup_script.sh
-- move streaming from ffmpeg to icecast/darkice
+- Move streaming from ffmpeg to icecast/darkice
-- make the device discoverable only a limited time after power on
+- Make the device discoverable only a limited time after power on
-- make a minimal web interface for managing devices (discoverable on/off, remove paired devices)
+- Make a minimal web interface for managing devices (discoverable on/off, remove paired devices)
-- harden the setup (readonly FS)
+- Harden the setup (readonly FS)
-- make a container version
+- Make a container version

 ## Base Installation